howerj/gladiators/readme.md

 ### To Do

+* The physics engine is a big dodgy and could use work
+* Some of the configuration options provide quite nice little gladiators that sort of follow each other around and fire, it would be good to provide examples.
+* Some of the inputs are discontinuous and are thus probably not very useful, this could be changed.
 * Work on S-Expression library so state can be saved and loaded in again, this should be turned into a standalone library.
 * Work on adding a player: They should only be able to see what a gladiator